Policies, Rules, and Procedures

 - Excessive discipline points may also result in a referral to the Standards Committee.

 - Students must have a grade point average (GPA) of at least 3.0 during each term of the current school year prior to elections.

-- Students should have no F’s, U’s, and no more than one N during each term of the current school year prior to elections.
+- Students should have no F’s, no more than one U. Students should have no more than one N during each term of the current school year prior to elections.
 Incompletes are considered failures until made up.

 - Determination of eligibility shall be made no later than the fifth school day following the last day of the grading period.
 Academic or citizenship grade changes after that time cannot restore lost eligibility.

 - If, at any time during a given term, a student receives an F, U, more than one N, and/or their GPA falls below 3.0, that student will be placed on probation or will be subject to removal from office, pending a hearing by the Standards Committee.

 - Excessive discipline points may also result in a referral to the Standards Committee.

 Any appeals of eligibility requirements should be referred to the Standards Committee.

 Fire, lock-down, and earthquake drills will be conducted on a regular basis.
 Any student who pulls an alarm station without a valid or compelling reason, such as a fire or other endangering situation, will face police referral.
 Any person who sends false information which causes an emergency drill will face school, district and police consequences.